 We recommend that all states adopt the following criteria.
 While there is room to adjust the wording to account for state-specific concerns, these rules reflect broadly applicable best practices and consensus among a broad range of good government and civil rights groups.
-A. The [map-drawing entity] shall establish single-member districts for [state house, state senate, and Congress] using the following criteria as set forth in the following order of priority:
+The [map-drawing entity] shall establish singlemember districts for [state house, state senate, and Congress] using the following criteria as set forth in the following order of priority:

+Districts shall comply with the United States Constitution, the Voting Rights Act of 1965, and all applicable federal laws;

+Districts shall be drawn on the basis of inhabitants;

-- 1. Districts shall be geographically contiguous. - 2.
-Districts shall provide racial minorities with an equal opportunity to participate in the political process and shall not dilute or diminish their ability to elect candidates of choice whether alone or in coalition with others. - 3.
-Districts shall minimize the division of communities of interest to the extent practicable.
-A community of interest is defined as an area with recognized similarities of interests, including but not limited to economic, social, cultural, geographic, or historic identities.
-Communities of interest shall not include common relationships with political parties, officeholders, or political candidates. - 4.
-Districts shall respect the geographic integrity of political subdivision boundaries to the extent that preceding criteria have been satisfied. - 5.
-Districts shall be compact to the extent that preceding criteria have been satisfied. - 6.
-Districts shall encourage competition to the extent that preceding criteria have been satisfied.
+Districts shall be geographically contiguous;

+Districts shall provide racial and language minorities with an equal opportunity to participate in the political process and shall not dilute or diminish their ability to elect candidates of choice, whether alone or in coalition with others;

+Districts shall respect the integrity of communities of interest to the extent practicable.1 A community of interest is defined as an area with recognized similarities of interests, including but not limited to racial, ethnic, economic, social, cultural, geographic, or historic identities.
+Communities of interest shall not include common relationships with political parties or political candidates; and

+Districts shall not split precincts and shall respect the geographic integrity of political subdivision boundaries to the extent that preceding criteria have been satisfied.

-B. The redistricting plan shall not, when considered on a statewide basis, unduly favor or disfavor any political party.
-The Brennan Center does not recommend including compactness and competitiveness as redistricting criteria because they can interfere with goals such as keeping communities together and fair representation of communities of color.
-But they are nonetheless discussed in this guide given there is often a desire to include them.
-If they are included, they should be lowest priority.
+The redistricting plan shall not, when considered on a statewide basis, unduly favor or disfavor any political party.

+Requiring the commission to preserve communities of interest gives the public an opportunity to provide meaningful input.
+Because communities of interest cannot be defined using data alone, their members have an integral role to play and can raise issues that the commission might otherwise overlook.